 (El Espinoza del Diablo)

 Director – Guillermo Del Toro, Screenplay – Guillermo Del Toro, David Munoz & Antonio Trashorras, Producers – Guillermo Del Toro & Pedro Almodovar, Photography – Guillermo Navarro, Music – Javier Navarette, Visual Effects – Telson (Supervisor – Alfondo Nieto), Special Effects Supervisor – Reyes Abades, Art Direction – Cesar Macarron.
 Production Company – El Deseo S.A./Tequila Gang/Anhelo Producciones/Sogepaq/Canal + Espana.

 Fernando Tielve (Carlos), Eduardo Noriega (Jacinto), Federico Luppi (Dr Casares), Marisa Paredes (Carmen), Inigo Garces (Jaime), Irene Visado (Conchita), Junio Valverde (Santi)

 During the midst of the Spanish Civil War, young Carlos is placed at a remote and impoverished orphanage set up to take care of boys whose fathers are off fighting for the socialist cause.
 Once there, Carlos becomes certain that he can hear and see the ghost of another boy Santi who previously occupied his bed and drowned in the pool in the cellar.
 At the same time, the orphanage’s safety is threatened by the tensions between the suppressed desire of Dr Casares for the headmistress Carmen, her affair with the handsome younger handyman Jacinto, and Jacinto’s determination to obtain the gold bullion hidden in the building that Carmen is guarding for the socialists.

 Mexican-born Guillermo del Toro first emerged as a director of great promise with the vampire film Cronos (1993).
-Del Toro then came to the US mainstream to make the modestly effective giant bug film Mimic (1997), which proved a little too quiet for most audiences and vanished without a trace, and then went onto Blade II (2002), the graphic novel adaptation Hellboy (2004), the highly acclaimed, awards-winning fantasy Pan’s Labyrinth (2006) and The Shape of Water (2017).
+Del Toro then came to the US mainstream to make the modestly effective giant bug film Mimic (1997), which proved a little too quiet for most audiences and vanished without a trace, and then went onto Blade II (2002), the graphic novel adaptation Hellboy (2004), the highly acclaimed, awards-winning fantasy Pan’s Labyrinth (2006), The Shape of Water (2017) and Nightmare Alley (2021).
 In between his Hollywood sojourns, Del Toro went to Spain to make The Devil’s Backbone, which is produced by no less than Pedro Almodovar.